Assistant Professor of Anthropology

 Teaching

-I teach undergraduate courses in the anthropology of Islam, on religion, media and politics, and on the social and political lives of everyday digital technologies and content.
+I teach undergraduate courses in the anthropology of Islam, on religion, media and politics, on the ethnography of digital cultures, and on olfactory culture.
 I have offered graduate seminars on religion, critique and the secular as well as on the ethnography of Muslim societies.
 With Rebecca Wollenberg in Judaic Studies I am co-convener of the sensory pedagogy program "The Abrahamic Sensorium," including its adaptation for pandemic-era virtual learning.
 This initiative won the 2023 Provost Teaching Innovation Prize.

 Whether in large lecture classes or small seminars, my teaching is interactive and collaborative.
 Students learn to think in new ways about familiar topics and to engage with the nuances of unfamiliar ones through structured discussions, multi-modal assignments with real-world stakes, and through different forms of writing, from memoirs to op-eds.